eidietrich/mt-fourth-estate-site/content/graying-pains/gp-building-community-from-the-inside.md

 As the state’s aging population continues to increase, Area Aging directors point to funding as the biggest limitation on their ability to meet clients’ needs, saying federal funding has not kept pace with the increase in service demands.
 The problem is amplified in rural areas because per capita costs for goods and services are higher.

-“Ultimately there needs to be some new options on how we are going to serve those most isolated people,” said Tom Wood, executive director of the Area VI Agency on Aging in Polson.
+“Ultimately there needs to be some new options on how we are going to serve those most isolated people,” said Todd Wood, executive director of the Area VI Agency on Aging in Polson.

 “We can’t be urban-centric and make things work in Montana,” said Jim Marks, the Area IV Agency on Aging program director in Helena.
 “You need to be very integrated and implemented to find the solutions to age in place.”

 **FROM INFORMATION ASSISTANCE TO RESOURCE SPECIALIST**